estidlore/litus/docs/object/keys.md

 # keys

-Retrieves a strongly-typed array of the keys of an object.
+Retrieves a strongly-typed array of the keys of an object

 `Since v1.0.0`